-I am the Director of an applied research center at UW-Madison called the Center for Research on College to Workforce Transitions (CCWT), where our mission is to conduct and support research, critical policy analysis, and public dialogue on student experiences with the transition from college to the workforce in order to inform policies, programs, and practices that promote academic and career success for all learners.
+I am the Founding and current co-Director of an applied research center at UW-Madison called the Center for Research on College to Workforce Transitions (CCWT), where our mission is to conduct and support research, critical policy analysis, and public dialogue on student experiences with the transition from college to the workforce in order to inform policies, programs, and practices that promote academic and career success for all learners.
 CCWT is engaged in four program strands: students experiences with skills acquisition via teaching and work-based learning; students’ experiences with college career advising services; student and employer experiences with the hiring process; and, student and community members views on the relationships among higher education, the labor market, and civic engagement.

 The College Internship Study aims to document the effects of internship participation and program characteristics on student outcomes such as college completion, employment and earnings, and career adaptability.
 The Study includes on online survey administered to all students nearing graduation, focus groups with students, and interviews with career services and area employers.
 Additionally, an “institutional map” documenting the present state of internship opportunities will be compiled for each campus.
 Within months, the CCWT will prepare a technical report for each institution with actionable recommendations for how each campus can improve its internship programs.
 The College Internship Study is being supported by the National Science Foundation and the Bill & Melinda Gates Foundation.